 AVA HERITAGE TOUR PACKAGE

-The Heritage Tour package is for 10 people or more and includes admission to the Ava Gardner Museum and a heritage tour of points of interest in Ava’s hometown.
-After touring the Museum, your group will return to the group’s van, shuttle, or bus with one of our knowledgeable guides.
-Visitors will be shown the important places in Ava's life, including Ava's birthplace, the Teacherage where she grew up, and her gravesite in Sunset Memorial Park.
-The entire cost of this package is $12.00 per person
+The Heritage Tour package is for 10 people or more with their own transportation and includes admission to the Ava Gardner Museum.
+The Heritage Tour is given before touring the Museum and visitors will be shown the important places in Ava's life, including Ava's birthplace, the Teacherage where she grew up, and her gravesite in Sunset Memorial Park by one of our knowledgeable guides.
+The entire cost of this package is $15.00 per person

 To reserve this Ava package, contact the museum at 919-934-5830.
 Bus parking is available and convenient.